|

 in energy, and a generally better sense of well being.
 All of

+these benefits can help the RSD patient.
 While there are many more questions than answers regarding RSD,

 it is known that it affects the nervous system RSD may be the